vendasta/weblate/README.rst

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the `GNU General Public License`_ for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/.

 .. _weblate.org: https://weblate.org/
+.. _GNU General Public License: https://www.gnu.org/licenses/gpl-3.0.html